January 26, 2026

 The point of a divorce settlement agreement is to put these plans in writing to make them legally binding.

-Every marriage is different, meaning your separation isn’t going to look like anyone else’s.
+Every marriage is different, meaning your separation in Midlothian isn’t going to look like anyone else’s.
 While there are common elements of each divorce settlement, like splitting assets and determining child support, you should consider what you both want, specifically.

 Begin By Gathering Necessary Documentation